 There is so much natural beauty to enjoy within environs of the Adirondacks.
 You and your pooch can enjoy the cooling waters of Raquette River as it heads into Buttermilk Falls in Long Lake.
 Just take Route 28/30 three miles south of Long Lake and make a right onto North Point Road.
 Two miles down you’ll see signs for the falls.
 Park and it’s just a short walk in.

-If you’re up in the Adirondacks in October for the foliage and most certainly if you have a pug of your own, plan your trip to include the annual Halloween Pug Party and Parade in Chestertown.
-There are prizes for best costume, as well as curliest tail and best wrinkles.
+If you’re up in the Adirondacks towards the end of September for the foliage and most certainly if you have a pug of your own, plan your trip to include the annual Halloween Pugs and Pumpkins Party in Lake Luzerne, with the proceeds going to Adirondack Save a Stray.

 Find Pet-Friendly Lodgings in the Adirondacks: